johnkstockton/johnkstockton.github.com/_posts/2013-01-04-spark-unit-test.md

 that they get a little annoying when you want to run your whole test suite constantly.
 3. *Selective Testing*.
 When I'm working with code that doesn't interact with Spark at all, sometimes I want to skip the tests involving Spark so the tests run faster.
 Spark is definitely fast enough to be used in unit tests, and its way faster than Hadoop, but they do take a little longer than our other unit tests.
-And some of our unit tests with spark crunch through millions of records, so they take a little longer.
+And some of our unit tests with Spark crunch through millions of records, so they take a little longer.

 Isolation is by far the most important, though the others are nice additions.
 Isolation is also tricky, though.
 We